Arriving from the Pacific, engineer at Coleman fully committed to APS-2 mission in Europe

+MANNHEIM, Germany – After more than a couple of decades in the Pacific working for U.S. Army Installation Management Command at garrisons in Hawaii, Korea and Japan, Ken Chang decided he wanted a change of scenery.

-Ken Chang is Army Field Support Battalion-Germany’s general engineer, and he is the first employee from AFSBn-Germany to be located at the Coleman Army Prepositioned Stocks-2 worksite in Mannheim, Germany.
-AFSBN-Germany, which is headquartered in Vilseck, Germany, is responsible for the APS-2 worksite at Dülmen, Germany, and later this year the battalion will take mission command of the Coleman APS-2 worksite, as well.
+Now assigned to the 405th Army Field Support Brigade’s Army Field Support Battalion-Germany, the general engineer is the first employee from AFSBn-Germany to be permanently located at the Coleman Army Prepositioned Stocks-2 worksite in Mannheim.

+Germany battalion, which is headquartered in Vilseck, Germany, is responsible for the APS-2 worksite at Dülmen, Germany, and later this year the battalion will take mission command of the Coleman APS-2 worksite, as well.
 There now, Chang is helping with that transition and working multiple facility engineering improvement projects.

-(U.S. Army courtesy photo)
+In January, the director of Global Posture Policy from the Office of the Secretary of Defense visited Coleman to get a firsthand look at the site’s future infrastructure.
+And even more recently, the lord mayor of Mannheim visited Coleman to learn how the infrastructure upgrades will impact the local economy, environment and area.

+Chang, as Coleman’s resident engineering expert, is directly responsible for helping to execute those infrastructure upgrades and improvements, plus more.

 |Date Taken: